Hiring good people is really simple

 One week in and something starts breaking.
 It was hard to track down but at the end I realised it was caused by having concurrent processes running in parallel.

 That’s what happened in a recent production release at our current client.
+It was a very interesting problem to track down and solve and I’ll do my best to explain and walk you through it here.

 A Few Useful Git Commands